jed709/jed709.github.io/index.md

 Part I: Why parameter estimation?
 ---

-Assuming you are at least slightly familiar with Bayesian statistics, you are probably familiar with Bayes Factors.
+Assuming you are at least slightly familiar with Bayesian inference, you are probably familiar with Bayes Factors.
 Bayes Factors are an intuitive and easily interpretable alternative to approaches that our statistics courses have taught us to distrust, like null hypothesis significance testing.
 So why would we want to use paramater estimation?
 The output of regression models is messy and more difficult to interpet.
 Can't we just stick with model comparison using Bayes Factors?

 In some cases, we can.
 However, we might run into some problems in other cases, such as when we want to use custom priors.
 Although the `BayesFactor` package allows for priors, you are pretty limited in what you can do with them.
 If you wanted to use priors resembling anything other than a Cauchy distribution, you're pretty well out of luck.
 Further, what if you wanted to apply different priors to different model terms?
 This is common, and it will not be easy - and in some cases, it will not be possible - using `BayesFactor`.

 Finally, and perhaps most importantly, what about all of the uncertainty in our data?
 Often, at least part of our motivation to take a Bayesian approach to statistics is that we don't want our inferences to boil down to just a _p_- value.
-Like _p_-values, Bayes Factors don't do the best job quantifying the uncertainty surround our estimates.
-In the frequentist world, there has been a general movement towards emphasis on confidence intervals over _p_-values to avoid some of the problems that have led to the replication crisis we currently find ourselves in.
+Like _p_-values, Bayes Factors don't do the best job quantifying the uncertainty surround our estimates (for more info, see [this blog](https://daniellakens.blogspot.com/2016/07/dance-of-bayes-factors.html).
+In the Frequentist world, there has been a general movement towards emphasis on confidence intervals over _p_-values to avoid some of the problems that have led to the replication crisis we currently find ourselves in.
 If we want to take a comparable, Bayesian approach, we must use parameter estimation.
 Accordingly, we should get started and learn how to do it.

 Let's start off gently by working through a simple example.
 In this vignette, you will estimate a parameter using Bayes' Theorem, which you should already be familiar with.
 To set the scene, imagine that you have a jar full of marbles.
 You can see into the jar and can therefore determine that there are two colors of marbles in there: Red and black.
 However, you don't know how many marbles there are in total, nor do you how many of each color there are.
 Based on this, how would you figure out the probability of drawing a black marble from the jar?
 Not the most practical example, of course - if we really wanted to know that badly, we could just dump out the jar and count up the marbles.
 However, it works well for the purposes of this demonstration, so we'll stick with it for now.